magnusmickelsson/pokeraidbot/README.md

 Optional steps:
-* If you know something about computers and want to make Magnus' life easier, try creating the data file for your region yourself, see above for instructions
+* If you know something about computers and want to make Magnus' life easier, try creating the data file for your region yourself, see instructions further down
 * A Discord invite link to your server so Magnus can login and help out with setting it up, if needed

 Right now, the bot has datasets for a few major cities in Sweden, such as Stockholm, Uppsala, Luleå, Umeå, Norrköping etc.

 ### Inviting the bot to your server
-Go to https://pokeraidbot2.herokuapp.com - use the link there and you'll use Discord's built in handling of inviting a bot to your server.
+Go to [https://pokeraidbot2.herokuapp.com]() - use the link there and you'll use Discord's built in handling of inviting a bot to your server.

 ### Setting up permissions